Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 We already looked at ColorEditPanel>>newRadioSelection.

 User events such as mouse move, clicks, keyboard entry, and so on just turn into ordinary message sends.
+This happens mostly via a HandMorph, but hardware event processing deserves it own tutorial.

 ### The Object Explorer